 - 1. Introduction

 - o Covid and safeguarding

 - 2. Safe Recruitment

 - o Childcare Disqualification Regulations

 - 3. Awareness of Child Protection Procedures

 - 4. Procedures

 - 5. Supporting the Pupil at Risk

 - 6. A Safe Environment

 - 7. The DSL

 - 8. Helping a Child who wants to tell you about abuse

 - 9. Ten key points to follow if you suspect or are told of abuse

 - 10. Safe working practice

 - 11. Additional Information for Registered Settings

 - 12. E-Safety

-- 13. Mobile Phones and Cameras Policy
+- 13. Mobile Phones and Cameras Policy (all electronic devices with imaging and sharing capabilities)

 - 14. Use of Physical Restraint and acceptable physical contact

 - 15. Radicalisation and Extremism

 - 16. Vetting Visiting Speakers

 - 17. Reviewing this Policy